Erenköy, Çanakkale: Renkioi

-Only 1 km away from the ancient city of Ofrinio, and 1.5 km from the sea, Renkioi translates from the Turkish language as village of ruins.
+Only 1 km away from the ancient city of Ophryneion, and 1.5 km from the sea, Renkioi translates from the Greek language as village of ruins.
 Located on locally high ground, from the top of the village can be seen: the ancient city of Troy; the Dardanelles; the cities of Çanakkale, Gallipoli and Lampsakos; the northern Aegean Sea islands; and Mount Athos.

 Amphitheatrically built, it is located in an area of oak and pine trees.
 The only language used by the Greek Christian population was Greek, a local dialect of which was like the one used in Mitilini.
 The village was built with small narrow streets, known as kalnterimi, covered with white stones, lined by two-floored houses with red tiled roofs.
 The center of the village was the defined by the Saint Georgios maxalas (English: neighborhood), containing the main square and the market.
 Towards the sea was the Akamatra maxalas, while the konaki maxalas (English: government) contained the compound of the Ottoman Empire governor.

 The village had two churches, the cruciform Saint Georgios which housed a revered icon, and the Assumption of the Virgin church used only on 15 August.
 Saint Georgios struck its own coinage to celebrate a village feast on 23 April each year.

 Outside the village, Sarki was the first burial place of Achilles and Patroklos, later transferred to Leuke, an island in the Black Sea.
 Karantina acted as the port of Renkioi, where ships were required to call before proceeding to Constantinople, to check for contagious diseases.